This is my search section here

 • 8:00 am (English) in the Church

-• 10:00 am (English) in the Church, with Children's Chapel in Nourse Hall.
+• 9:00 am (English) in the Church, with Children's Chapel in Nourse Hall (Nursery available on the 2nd floor of Satterlee Hall.)

 And here is everything you need to worship with us online this Sunday

-• The worship services in English will be live on our YouTube channel this Sunday at 9 am and 11:15 am.
+• The worship service in English will be live on our YouTube channel this Sunday at 9 am.

 • The full set of readings in English is here.